-Number of projects Conducted RCT ^a Did not conduct RCT Percentage of RCT use
+Number of projects Conducted RCT a Did not conduct RCT Percentage of RCT use

 India 39 21 18 54%

 Worldwide 142 61 81 43%

-Source: GAO analysis of U.S. Agency for International Development (USAID) data. \mid GAO-16-142
+Source: GAO analysis of U.S. Agency for International Development (USAID) data. | GAO-16-142 aDIV officials stated that some awards focused primarily on funding an RCT, while other awards supported the implementation of an innovation while also incorporating an RCT into the project.

-Note:
+Note